k0d/cp210x-cfg/README.md

  - The CP2102n IC doesn't consider some "dumb" wall plugs as proper charging ports, and will set CHREN pin to low.
  - By default, when plugged into my notebook, the IC set CHREN pin low after a couple seconds of inactivity.
-The walkaround I've found for this problem is to use a custom driver, which prevents the device's entry into suspend mode.
+The walkaround I've found for this problem is to use a custom driver, which would prevent the device's entry into suspend mode.